Artist Opportunities

 - location of the stobie pole (street address or map reference)

-- a concept design or description of the artwork
+- a concept design and description of the artwork

 - materials and approximate size of the artwork